 Prepare the TLC plate and developing chamber as described in the introduction.
 The developing solution is a 15% ethanol-methylene chloride solution.
-Obtain an unknown and dissolve the solid in reagent grade ethanol.
+If your unknown is a solid, dissolve it in a small amount of ethanol or reagent grade acetone (not acetone from the wash bottle).
 This solution can then be spotted on the TLC plate.
 It is recommended that you make marks to spot four things on the TLC plate (each of the three knowns and your unknown) as shown on the right.
-Ensure the spots are completely dry before developing!

 Develop the TLC plate in the developing chamber and visualize the spots with either the UVlamp or the iodine chamber.
 Once you think you know the identity of your unknown, you should run one additional TLC plate that contains the unknown, suspected known, and a co-spot.
 Cospotting helps to nail down identification.
 In the middle, you should spot both your unknown and the suspected known.
 After development, if there is no separation from the co-spot than it is highly likely that the two substances that were co-spotted are identical compounds (figure 7a).
 If you see separation at the co-spot, then the two compounds are different (figure 7b).
-Without a co-spot, it can be very difficult to differentiate two compounds if the R_f values are close.
+Without a co-spot, it can be very difficult to differentiate two compounds if the Rf values are close.